vishaltak/gitlab-development-kit/doc/howto/gitpod.md

 ### Enable runners

-As a first step you have to reset the registration token for runners, follow these steps from the terminal of the Gitpod UI:

-1. Run  `cd ../gitlab && ./bin/rails console`.
-1. Wait about one minute until you see the message that the development environment has been loaded, then run `ApplicationSetting.current.reset_runners_registration_token!`.
-1. Leave the console by typing `exit` and hitting Enter.

-Having the registration token reset, you can now register and run a GitLab Runner:

 1. Go to **Admin Area > Runners** in the GitLab UI running in GDK.
 1. In the terminal, switch to the GDK directory `(cd ../gitlab-development-kit)`
 1. Run `gitlab-runner register --run-untagged --config /workspace/gitlab-development-kit/gitlab-runner-config.toml`